GWSoftwareTools/VertexCover/README.md

 While this method already works, it is not perfect:

 Imagine a triangle where you remove an edge `e`.
 As you also remove its adjacent vertices `a`, and only one vertex `o`, the one on the opposite site, remains.\
 Now only `o` is left without edges.
-We know this is not correct, we cant have a vertex cover of a triangle with `k` = 1.
+We know this is not correct, we can't have a vertex cover of a triangle with `k` = 1.
 Therefore, we must treat triangles differently, which we do at the start of the method lower-bound:

 We remove all triangles exhaustively by applying our [reduction rules](#reduction-rules).
 Additionally, these rules are 100% correct and therefore additionally reduce the error we have in our heuristic.